Top Facebook marketplace scams and how not to fall for them: Header image

 7. Facebook Marketplace shipping scams

-Some fraudsters will produce fake shipping documents and confirmations.
-At first glance, it appears that they have sent your item, so you may pay the fee.
-You will soon find out, however, that they never actually shipped the item, or the item never even existed in the first place.
+Some fraudsters and scammers will go so far as to produce fake shipping documents and tracking numbers.
+At first glance, it might look like they actually sent your item, so you feel safe paying the fee.
+However, you’ll soon find out that they never actually shipped anything, if the item even existed in the first place.

 8. Phishing scams